Ravi Ratiram

 Ravi Ratiram is a Trinidad and Tobago politician representing the United National Congress (UNC).
-He has served as a Member of Parliament in the House of Representatives for Couva North since the 2020 general election.
+He was a Member of Parliament in the House of Representatives for Couva North in the 2020 general election.
 He is the current party organiser for the UNC.

 Early life

 His mother was a homemaker and his father was a car salesman and taxi driver.
 He attended Rousillac Hindu Primary School, Point Fortin Senior Comprehensive School, Siparia Senior Comprehensive School, and San Fernando Technical Institute.

 Ratiram then studied at the University of the West Indies at St. Augustine, where he received a bachelor's degree in electrical and computer engineering.
 He was president of the Engineering Students’ Society and later served as vice president and then president of the Guild of Students at UWI.
 He has an MBA in leadership, entrepreneurship and innovation from the Anglia Ruskin University.
 He also received a certificate in global leadership from the University of the Virgin Islands.
 He worked at the Carlisle Tire and Rubber Company early in his career and then later worked as the deputy general manager at the Public Transport Service Corporation.